adw1zz/Messenger/README.md

 # Messenger

-Client-server application that provides the user with the basic functionality of any messenger.\
+Client-server application that provides the user basic functionality of any messenger.\
 Technology stack:\
 -> Front-end: React,\
 -> Back-end: Node.js (express), express-ws, express-formable, express-validator and other packages/modules.\